-- Personalised assessments are adaptive, meaning that questions are selected based on the responses to previous questions.
-This provides a tailored assessment experience for each learner and will help all learners develop their skills through understanding what they can do, the things they need to work on, and their next steps.
+- Personalised assessments are taken on-line and are adaptive, meaning that questions are selected based on the responses to previous questions.
+This provides a tailored assessment experience for each learner and will help all learners develop their skills through understanding what they can do, the things they may need to work on, and their next steps.

-- The assessments provide schools with information on the skills of individual learners and whole classes.
+- The assessments provide schools with information on the skills of individual learners, groups and whole classes.

-- There is no ‘test window’ for personalised assessments; timing is at the school’s discretion.
+- There is no set time of year or ‘assessment window’ for personalised assessments, the timing is decided by the school.

-- Learners can take the personalised assessments in small or large groups, depending on the schools’ preferences and facilities, and schools do not need a large number of devices
+- Learners can take the assessments in small or large groups, depending on the school’s preferences and facilities.

-- Learners are required to take the assessment once during the academic year.
+- Learners must do the assessments once during the academic year.
 Schools also have the option to use the assessment once more during the academic year.

-Online personalised assessments in reading and numeracy - Information for parents and carers of children in Years 2–9 in Wales
+Online personalised assessments in reading and numeracy: information for parents and carers of children in Years 2 to 9 in maintained schools in Wales